Swathi-Atluri/ANN_CaseStudy/README.md

 # ANN Case Study: Fish Habitat Classification with DeepFish Dataset
-This repo contains three Python scripts I wrote for our Artificial Neural Networks course case study, focusing on classifying fish habitats using the DeepFish dataset.
-The dataset has images of fish in different habitats, and we explored three approaches: a simple ANN, a VGG16-based model with transfer learning, and a SOM+SVM combo.
-Each script tackles the problem differently, and I’ve included visualizations to make sense of the models and their performance.
+This repo contains two Python scripts I wrote for our Artificial Neural Networks course case study, focusing on classifying fish habitats using the DeepFish dataset.
+The dataset has images of fish in different habitats, and we explored two approaches: a simple ANN and a VGG16-based model with transfer learning.
+Each script addresses the problem differently, and I’ve included visualisations to help clarify the models and their performance.
 ## Dataset

-The DeepFish dataset is organized into `train`, `val`, and `test` folders, with images across 9 habitat classes (e.g., `9894`, `9907`).
+The DeepFish dataset is organised into `train`, `val`, and `test` folders, with images across 9 habitat classes (e.g., `9894`, `9907`).
 Each folder contains subfolders for the classes, and images are in RGB format.
 The dataset has:

 - **Train**: 3124 images
 - **Validation**: 770 images
 - **Test**: 3872 images

-For the third script, we interpreted the dataset as having `empty` and `valid` subfolders per class, treating it as a binary classification task (empty vs. valid).
-This might reflect a different organization or a specific task focus.

 **Note:**
 The DeepFish dataset originally contains over 40,000 images.
 However, due to limited computational resources, we trained our models on a reduced subset of the dataset.